jerrelblankenship/rust-bootcamp/03-error-handling/01-result-and-option.md

     {
         Console.WriteLine($"Not found: {ex.Message}");
     }
+    // What if we forget other exception types?
 }
 ```

 **Problems:**
 - Exceptions are "invisible" in method signatures
-- Easy to forget to handle errors
+- Easy to forget to handle specific error types
-- Performance overhead of unwinding the stack
+- Performance overhead of stack unwinding
 - Can interrupt control flow unexpectedly

 ## ✅ The Rust Way: Errors as Values